aksharasoman/notes_ml_projects/README.md

-Obsidian Vault for notes on Machine learning projects.
+Obsidian Vault for notes on Machine learning projects and other coding projects.